SuperJohan64/simplarr-stack/README.md

 * **[Watchtower (forked by nicholas-fedor)](https://github.com/nicholas-fedor/watchtower)**: Automatically updates containers and removes old images at 4am daily.

-## Getting Started

-1. Decide whether you want to use Plex or Jellyfin as your media server.
-If you don’t already have a Plex Pass lifetime subscription, Jellyfin is generally the recommended option.
-You will Plex or Jellyfin deployed before the ARR-Stack to complete the setup.
-2. Make sure the system you're running containers on has a static IP.
-Sometimes you won’t be able to reach your apps using localhost or 127.0.0.1, so you’ll need to connect using the system’s IP address instead.
-3. Rename the `.env.EXAMPLE` file to `.env` and edit the details inside for your deployment.
-Some containers require `GLOBAL_PUID` and `GLOBAL_PGID` set to `1000` so changing it is not reccomended.

 ## Folder Structure

 It's crucial to ensure that your **qBittorrent**, **Sonarr**, **Radarr**, and **Plex/Jellyfin** containers all share the **exact same volume mappings**.
 If these volumes differ, the containers won't work.